juanrh/TemperatureMetrics/agent/online-temp-metrics/README.md

   $ inv -l
   Available tasks:

+    analyze             Run all static analysis tools
-    build               Build the code for this architecture cross-build         Build the code for RPI 3B+ cross-build-shell   Open a shell on a container for cross build release             Run all tests and all code analysis tools smoke-test          Run a measurement on a RPI 3B+
+    build               Build the code for this architecture cross-build         Build the code for RPI 3B+ cross-build-shell   Open a shell on a container for cross build release             Build, run all tests and all static analysis tools smoke-test          Run a measurement on a RPI 3B+
   ```